nzubechukwudavid/printf/README.md

 * %x: Prints the hexadecial representation of an unsigned decimal in lowercase letters

-* %X:Prints the hexadecial representation of an unsigned decimal in uppercase letters
+* %X: Prints the hexadecial representation of an unsigned decimal in uppercase letters

 * %R: Prints the Rot13 interpretation of a string